Practical guide: when to use ChatGPT, Claude, or Perplexity

 - Concrete figures and percentages

-- At least 2 reliable sources (preferably Belgian retailers, Comeos, Thuiswinkel.org or BeCommerce)
+- Minimum of 2 reliable sources (preferably Belgian retailers, Comeos, Thuiswinkel.org, or BeCommerce)

 - Practical implications for webshops